cybertraining-dsc/sp21-599-358/project/index.md

 The file to download is shown below:
 > CARLA_0.9.9.zip
+Make sure to download the compiled version for Windows.

-## 3. Deep Learning Algorithm for Self Driving Cars
+## 5. Deep Learning Algorithm for Self Driving Cars

 To train the neural network for the self driving car there will be using a neural network that can learn from its previous iterations much like q-learning.
 This class of neural network is called deep Q-Learning and it uses reinforcement learning to map the actions and Q-values transitions to the input states [^5].
 This approach replaces the Q-table from traditional reinforcement learning with neural networks which train the decision making process of the vehicle.

-## 4. Benchmark

-Your project must include a benchmark.
-The easiest is to use cloudmesh-common [^2]

 ## 5. Results